George A. Richards

 George Arthur Richards (March 9, 1889 – May 28, 1951) was an American radio executive who owned stations WJR in Detroit, KMPC in Los Angeles, and WGAR in Cleveland.
 From 1934 to 1940, he also owned the Detroit Lions of the National Football League.
+He played a major role in sponsoring the nationwide radio program of the politicized Catholic priest Charles Coughlin.

 Early life

 Richards was born on March 9, 1889, in Crete, Illinois.
 At the age of fourteen he moved to Chicago and worked as an elevator operator.
 He held a variety of jobs until 1911, when he became a tire salesman for the Firestone Tire and Rubber Company.
 In 1912 he became the manager of the Firestone's Columbus, Ohio, branch.
 He was the youngest branch manager in company history.

-In 1917 he joined Firestone's sales department in Detroit.
+In 1917, he joined Firestone's sales department in Detroit.
 Richards married Frances Stevenson on February 22, 1922, having met as the result of a horseback riding accident.

 Automotive dealer

 Richards left Firestone in 1921 to form the Cunningham-Richards Co., which was one of the highest selling Cunningham dealerships in the country.
 In 1924 he became the Oakland dealer for Metro Detroit.
 He sold Oaklands and Pontiacs until 1929, when he gave up his dealership to focus on radio.